 Allegheny County Real Estate Assessment is needed in order for the officials to calculate your tax.
 Property tax is calculated by multiplying your tax assessment by the current millage rate that belongs to each specific (taxing) entity.
 The millage rate as of 2016 is 4.73 – which is why it is imperative to get the correct assessment in the beginning.
 So what should you do if you believe your assessment is wrong?
 Here are a few tips to ensure the success of your assessment appeal:

-o Once you have raised your complaints, you may go to a hearing that is administered by an officer, this is called BPAAR or Board of Property Assessment Appeals and Review.
+- Once you have raised your complaints, you may go to a hearing that is administered by an officer, this is called BPAAR or Board of Property Assessment Appeals and Review.
 Once you and the other party have given evidence, the officer will then issue a written recommendation to Board of Property Assessment.
-The board typically takes 90 days toissue a notice of disposition – which you are given 30 days to appeal if you aren’t satisfied.
+The board typically takes 90 days to issue a notice of disposition – which you are given 30 days to appeal if you aren’t satisfied.

-o If both of you and assessors cannot reach an agreement regarding the issue, you may take it to the Board of Viewers or BOV.
-Considered a formal hearing, the review is actually limited to the evidences gathered in the hearing.
+- If both of you and assessors cannot reach an agreement regarding the issue, you may take it to the Board of Viewers or BOV.
+Considered a formal hearing, the review is actually limited to the evidence gathered in the hearing.

-o You are still not satisfied?
-Take case to Commonwealth Court of Pennsylvania.
-Although a few cases are appealed up to this stage, you may can still opt for this route – alleging that the lower court has made a fatal error in the face of the law.
+- Are you still not satisfied?
+Take the case to Commonwealth Court of Pennsylvania.
+Although a few cases are appealed up to this stage, you may still opt for this route – alleging that the lower court has made a fatal error in the face of the law.